gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 ## Jump to Definition and other ergonomics with LanguageClient-neovim and clangd

-I won't cover setting up an LSP client here as there are too many different editors and plugins to choose from, but for an example neovim LSP setup, see [my neovim config](https://github.com/gridbugs/dotfiles/blob/1f7375ff2ab74bb3688326ec43744df0c77fd07a/nvim/plugins.vim#L72).
+I won't cover setting up an LSP client here as there are too many different editors and plugins to choose from, but for an example neovim LSP setup using the LanguageClient-neovim plugin, see [my neovim config](https://github.com/gridbugs/dotfiles/blob/1f7375ff2ab74bb3688326ec43744df0c77fd07a/nvim/plugins.vim#L72).

 For the LSP server we'll use `clangd`.
 As long as `clangd` is installed your